Skip to main content

 5. No Failures Are Occurring

-If all your email passes DMARC authentication, there are no failures to report.
-Check your aggregate reports to confirm whether failures are occurring.
+If all your email passes DMARC, there’s nothing to report.
+Check your aggregate reports to confirm whether failures are actually happening.

-The DMARC fo tag controls when forensic reports are generated:
+The DMARC fo tag controls when reports are generated:

 Setting Up ARF Reporting for Your Domain

-To receive ARF reports (both DMARC forensic reports and ISP feedback loops), follow these steps:
+To receive ARF reports (both DMARC failure reports and ISP feedback loops), follow these steps:

 1. Add the ruf Tag to Your DMARC Record

-Include a ruf= tag in your DMARC TXT record with the email address where you want to receive forensic reports.
+Include a ruf= tag with the address where you want failure reports, and set fo=1 for broader visibility:

-Don’t use your personal inbox for ARF reports.
-Create a dedicated address like [email protected] or [email protected] and configure automated processing if possible.
+Don’t use a personal inbox.
+Create a dedicated address like [email protected] and automate processing where possible.

 4. Register for ISP Feedback Loops

-To receive spam complaint reports, register for feedback loops with major ISPs:
+To receive spam-complaint reports, register with major ISPs:

 5. Process Reports Automatically